mazen4bs/algorithms/README.md

 moved at a time, and it is forbidden to place a larger disk on top of a smaller one.
 Does the Dynamic Programing algorithm can solve the puzzle in 33 moves?
 If not then design an algorithm that solves the puzzle in 33 moves.
+# Task 5
+There are n coins placed in a row.
+The goal is to form n/2 pairs of them by a sequence of moves.
+On the first move a single coin has to jump over one coin adjacent to it, on the second move a single coin has to jump over two adjacent coins, on the third move a single coin has to jump over three adjacent coins, and so on, until after n/2 moves n/2 coin pairs are formed.
+(On each move, a coin can jump right or left but it has to land on a single coin.
+Jumping over a coin pair counts as jumping over two coins.
+Any empty space between adjacent coins is ignored.)
+Determine all the values of n for which the problem has a solution and design an algorithm that solves it in the minimum number of moves for those n’s.
+Design greedy algorithm to find the minimum number of moves
 # Task 7
 A computer game has a shooter and a moving target.
 The shooter can hit any of n > 1 hiding spot located along a straight line in which the target can hide.
 The shooter can never see the target; all he knows is that the target moves